NewTec-GmbH/SpaceShipRadar/doc/requirements/README.md

 ---

-A picture of the tracked objects shall be provided under src/img [MISC-04]
+A picture of the tracked objects may be provided under src/img folder [MISC-04]

 ---